Tenchu Z

-Tenchu Z is an action-adventure stealth video game developed by K2 LLC and published by FromSoftware in Japan and Microsoft Game Studios worldwide for the Xbox 360 in 2006.
+Tenchu Z (published in Japan as "Tenchu Senran") is an action-adventure stealth video game developed by Kei-Two and published by FromSoftware in Japan and Microsoft Game Studios worldwide for the Xbox 360 in 2006.

 It is different from previous games in the series in that the player creates their own ninja characters, then builds up their skills as they play through the game rather than choosing from a small selection of pre-made characters, as they take orders from the series' previous main male character, Rikimaru.
 It also features four-player cooperative play through Xbox Live.

 Plot

 The House of Gohda, where the Azuma Ninja Clan reside under the service of Lord Gohda, is on the brink of war with the neighboring country of Ogawara.
 As a new recruit in the Azuma Ninja Clan, the protagonist is sent to assassinate those who are assisting the country of Ogawara, including army generals and spies who have infiltrated the House of Gohda, as well as recover stolen items and rescue prisoners.
 In between thwarting the country of Ogawara's plans, the protagonist also receives missions in which he eliminates evil people such as abusive monks and greedy merchants.

-There is no connection between Tenchu Zs plot and those in the previous games, nor are there any returning characters with the exceptions of Rikimaru and Lord Gohda.
+The only returning characters are Rikimaru and Lord Gohda.
+There is a connection to previous games by having the corrupt Echigoya family play a part in the story.